-The climatically similar regions mentioned in Sections 2.2.2 and 2.2.3 were identified by means of a clustering algorithm.
-Clustering analysis aims to group data items into subsets such that the elements within each cluster have a high degree of association among themselves and are relatively distinct from elements assigned to other clusters.
-As opposed to combinatorial clustering (Hastie et al., 2009), a hierarchical approach (Ward, 1963) was applied producing a tree of clusters, where subsets at higher levels are created by merging two clusters from the next lower level.
+The climatically similar regions mentioned in Sect.
+2.2.2 and 2.2.3 were identified by means of a clustering algorithm.
+Clustering analysis aims to group data items into subsets such that the elements within each cluster have a high degree of association amongst themselves and are relatively distinct from elements assigned to other clusters.
+As opposed to combinatorial clustering (Hastie et al., 2009), a hierarchical approach (Ward, 1963) was applied to produce a tree of clusters, where subsets at higher levels are created by merging two clusters from the next lower level.

-For continental areas, monthly gridded estimates of observed precipitation as compiled by the Global Precipitation Climatology Programme (GPCC; Ziese et al., 2020) available for the period 1982 to 2019 were used.
+For continental areas, monthly gridded estimates of observed precipitation as compiled by the Global Precipitation Climatology Centre (GPCC; Ziese et al., 2020), available for the period 1982 to 2019, were used.
 Similarity between the precipitation time series at certain grid points was measured by pairwise Euclidean distances.
 To arrive at clusters with rather similar area coverage, each cluster was only allowed to grow to a certain size threshold.
 In addition, the connectivity graph, which represents the k-nearest neighbours, was used to avoid the distribution of cluster members across multiple continents.
 In some rare cases, the algorithm arrived at rather stringy clusters with a low aspect ratio.
 To avoid such geometries, a post-processing step was introduced to merge elongated clusters with neighbouring subsets or split the clusters in half to improve their aspect ratios.
-Finally, a name that includes continent and climate zone, as given by the Koeppen-Geiger classification, was assigned to each cluster.
-In some cases, the label contains names from more than one clime zone inside the area to produce always unique names for each cluster.
+Finally, a name that includes continent and climate zone, as given by the Köppen-Geiger classification, was assigned to each cluster.
+In some cases, the label contains names from more than one climate zone inside the area to always produce unique names for each cluster.

-The clustering algorithm invoked to derive climatically similar regions over the continents was also incorporated to disaggregate the oceans into smaller regional patches.
-In lieu of independently observed OBP (or the related fluxes), modelled OBP from MPIOM as simulated for AOD1B RL06 was used as the source data for the clustering.
-To accommodate the higher noise level over the oceans associated with the presence of residual temporal aliasing artefacts due to strong tidal and non-tidal ocean mass variability at periods shorter than 60 days that are not fully captured by the de-aliasing models, the ocean clusters are somewhat larger than those over the continents.
+The clustering algorithm invoked to derive climatically similar regions over the continents was also used to disaggregate the oceans into smaller regional patches.
+In lieu of independently observed OBP (or the related fluxes), modelled OBP from the Max-Planck-Institute for Meteorology Ocean Model (MPIOM) as simulated for AOD1B RL06 was used as the source data for the clustering.
+To accommodate the higher noise level over the oceans (associated with the presence of residual temporal aliasing artefacts due to strong tidal and non-tidal ocean mass variability at periods shorter than 60 d that are not fully captured by the de-aliasing models), the ocean clusters are somewhat larger than those over the continents.